Join us at Merry Lea’s 7th Annual Sustainability Summit!

 Karl serves as Development Coordinator for the Hoosier Environmental Council.
 In this role, he regularly draws upon his liberal arts education and seminary training to connect with donors and supporters, learn and educate about Indiana-specific environmental issues, and grow financial support for HEC’s vital mission.
 Before joining HEC, Karl worked as a product development specialist for an innovative technology and manufacturing start-up in Orlando, Florida, served as a pastoral resident in the Presbyterian Church (USA), and trained as a chaplain intern at University of Louisville Hospital.
 Karl graduated from Allegheny College in Meadville, Pennsylvania, where he double-majored in Environmental Studies and Philosophy.
 Additionally, he received a Masters of Divinity degree from Louisville Presbyterian Theological Seminary.
 Karl enjoys Pixar movies, Sabermetric baseball analysis, and losing to his small children in basketball.
 He also strongly believes that there is room at the table for anyone and everyone to join the environmental movement and bring their authentic gifts, perspectives, and human limitations to this noble and worthwhile cause!

-For questions regarding the 2020 Sustainability Summit, please contact Tom Hartzell at email@example.com
+Registration for the 2020 Sustainability Summit is now closed.
+For questions regarding the Summit, please contact Tom Hartzell at email@example.com